Vonken/HikBell/README.md

 # HikBell
-Doorbell that is using Hikvision camera for communication, Google Home for indoor notificatication and Pushbullet for mobile notification.
+Doorbell that is using:
+* Hikvision camera for image, sound notification and communication
+* Google Home for indoor notificatication
+* Pushbullet for mobile notification